samjsharpe/samjsharpe.github.com/_posts/2016-04-15-why-I-left-the-Civil-Service.md

-The civil service employs a box-ranking scheme where it expects you to be marked against the Civil Service Competency Framework (which is entirely keyed to generalists) and put into a box of basically doing great, doing OK and doing badly.
+The civil service employs a box-ranking scheme where it expects you to be marked against the Civil Service Competency Framework (which is entirely keyed to generalists) and put into a box of basically doing great, doing OK and doing badly and they _expect_ a certain percentage of people to be in each box, so you can't all be doing great.

 Pretty much every major organisation which did this (Yahoo, Microsoft) at any point had ditched the practise long before I joined the Civil Service.
 It's an